 To compare the performance of GD and QN with and without NI, iteration counts, final energy, and runtimes are included in Table \ref{tab:PGDNIQNNImsmfResults}.
 Runtime for standalone GD and GD with NI includes time for equiangulation within each grid as numerical experiments indicated it is crucial for convergence.
 Standalone QN and QN with NI, however, do not require equiangulation within each grid.
 NI yields significant improvement for both GD and QN.
 We note that sensitivity to spatial deformation depends on grid size, as QN and GD both met the preferred convergence criterion of a relative energy change on the standalone $M_9$ grid simulations across all values $\omega$, but converged to a different energy, approximately $0.1-1\%$ higher than the energies computed with nested iteration.
 Thus, NI yields better variational estimates of the true continuum solution.
 With NI, the iteration counts for the full shape optimization problem dramatically decrease as we refine the grid to $M_9$, guiding both methods to converge to the same final energy $F^k$ (again lower than the energy found from the standalone methods).
 In addition, while GD with NI still requires several iterations for large $\omega$ on the finest grid, QN with NI converged in only a couple of iterations on the finest grid.
-As shown in Table \ref{tab:PGDNIQNNImsmfResults}, GD with NI significantly improves the timing compared to standalone GD by a factor of $53$ to $219$ times.
+Due to hardware memory limitations, we were unable to perform tests on even finer grids.
+However, based on the trend, we predict that the number of iterations will continue to decrease until only 1 iteration is performed per fine grid level.
+Nevertheless, as shown in Table \ref{tab:PGDNIQNNImsmfResults}, GD with NI significantly improves the timing compared to standalone GD by a factor of $53$ to $219$ times.
 Moreover, QN with NI improves the standalone QN timings by a factor of $3$ to $52$.
 The latter speedup factor is lower since standalone QN runs up to $28$ times faster than standalone GD.